Knowledge Equivalence in Digital Twins of Intelligent Systems: Evaluation

 \subsection{Pareto Efficiency of Knowledge Equivalence Checking}

 Next, we evaluate our proposed knowledge equivalence checking methods: knowledge comparison and action comparison, which do not assume a fixed update frequency.
-When updating Simulator D, all data in Table \ref{tab: data} are replicated from Simulator P.
+When updating Simulator D, all data in Table \ref{tab: data} (state and knowledge) are replicated from Simulator P. This evaluation is intended to study the question \ref{Q_checking}.

-We regard to \textit{state comparison} as the baseline, which is shown in Algorithm \ref{alg: state}.
+We regard \textit{state comparison} as the baseline, which is shown in Algorithm \ref{alg: state}.
 A state is composed of the positions of all the cameras and objects.
 The deviation of two states is also measured by their Euclidean distance as:

-There are three parameters of each comparison method.
+There are three parameters for each comparison method.
 We assume the comparison is made every time step $q=1$ and the time window is $l=1$.
 The performance of the comparison method is largely dependent on the threshold value $\theta$, which defines the tolerance to deviation.
 We evaluate various different values of $\theta$ for each method, and contrast the three methods by their Pareto efficiency.
-Experiments for each threshold value is repeated 5 times.
+Experiments for each threshold value are repeated 5 times.

 Knowledge comparison and state comparison are both applied to each of the 12 scenarios.
 Action comparison is applied to scenarios II-1 to II-6.
-In action comparison, we view action at a coarse grain and only distinguish 4 different actions: \texttt{follow}, \texttt{notify-and-follow}, \texttt{respond-and-follow}, and \texttt{random walk}.
+In action comparison, we view the action at a coarse grain and only distinguish 4 different actions: \texttt{follow}, \texttt{notify-and-follow}, \texttt{respond-and-follow}, and \texttt{random walk}.

-\subsubsection{Performance trade-off due to threshold values}
+\subsubsection{Performance Trade-off Due to Threshold Values}

-The different solutions obtained by various threshold values can be seen in \figurename\ \ref{fig_threshold}, in which we apply the three comparison methods to scenario I-1.
-The trade-off between the two metrics can be observed for each of the method.
+The different solutions obtained by various threshold values can be seen in Fig. \ref{fig_threshold}, in which we apply the three comparison methods to scenario I-1.
+The trade-off between the two metrics can be observed for each of the methods.
 When the threshold value is small, the number of updates is large and the utility deviation is small.
-Conversely, a larger threshold will lead to less number of updates but larger utility deviation.
-Therefore, Pareto efficiency is then used to compare between the solution sets of the three methods.
+Conversely, a larger threshold will lead to less number of updates but a larger utility deviation.
+This result validates the existence of a trade-off curve between the two metrics.
+Therefore, Pareto efficiency is then used to compare the solution sets of the three methods.